 Discussion with possible action regarding Executive Director’s Evaluation.
 The Governing Board may vote to enter into Executive Session pursuant to A.R.S.
 38-431.03 (A)(1)-.
-FJA governing board decided to postpone until the April board meeting.
+FJA governing board decided to postpone to the future.
 The board had to postpone because Mr. Naleski had all the documents needed for the evaluation but had to leave the meeting.

 VIII.
 Announcements/Upcoming Events